For many people, the constant onslaught of paper is a challenge that never seems to end. I often hear:

 "I have a file cabinet, but I have no idea what's in there."

 "Do really I need this?"

 The answer, of course, depends on the paper and the person.
-I have found the trick to managing household papers is to have a system in place that reliably catches all that paper and helps you decide what do with each item.
+I have found the trick to managing household papers is to have a system in place that reliably catches all that paper and helps you decide what to do with each item.
 Think of this as your paper flow.

 In the Pick It Up Quick-Guide to Paper Flow, I discuss the three steps to creating an effective paper flow.
 Papers should land in the same location each day.
 They should be processed with regularity, and a system is needed for both short and long-term retention.
 For additional tips on creating your flow, subscribe to the Create Your Home quarterly newsletter and get the Quick-Guide to Paper Flow as a free download.

 An area where many people get hung up is reference files.
 Most of us have a filing cabinet, but for many people, it is full of old files and is often in an inaccessible location.
 By following the below steps, you can bring your filing cabinet back to life!

 1) PURGE.
 Dust off that cabinet and purge it like crazy!
 The older the files, the greater the chance they can be tossed or shredded.
 Ask yourself if you really need the papers for reference?
 Are these documents accessible online?
 Tax documents only need to be kept for seven years.
 Ask your CPA if you have any specific tax-related questions or check out the IRS retention guidelines.
 Always shred any documents with personal information like your social security number or account numbers.